GilenW/CSE151A_FINAL_PROJECT/README.md

 (1) For total_laid_off, the plot present Uniform distribution (2) For percentage_laid_off, the plot present right skewed distribution (3) For funds_raised, the plot present Uniform distribution (4) The correlation between numerical features are not strong.
-Weak negative relationship between total_laid_off and percentage_laid_off; Weak positive relationship between total_laid_off and funds_raised;Weak negative relationship between funds_raised and percentage_laid_off; The highest relationship is between funds_raised and percentage_laid_off.
+Weak negative relationship between total_laid_off and percentage_laid_off; Weak positive relationship between total_laid_off and funds_raised;Weak negative relationship between funds_raised and percentage_laid_off; The highest relationship is between funds_raised and total_laid_off.
+The highest correlation between target 'quarters' is negative relationship between quarters and total_laid_off.
+(5) There is no evident relationship between target and numerical features from pairplot

 Categorical features data exploration:
 - Only few missing values in location, industry, stage.
 However 'stage' contains a lot of Unkown value